The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Modeling

 \subsection{Halo model}

-The \gls{halo} model is an alternative approach which does not directly model the IA amplitude.
-Instead, it builds on the halo model of galaxy clustering in which the power spectrum is modeled as the sum of a one-halo term corresponding to the (small-scale) correlation of galaxies within a single dark matter halo, and a two-halo term corresponding to the (large-scale) correlation of galaxies in different halos.
-Applied to IA, this allows for different modeling of the alignment of \gls{satellite} and \gls{central} galaxies.
-In particular it can be assumed that centrals have the same ellipticity and orientation as their parent halos and that this can be described by the linear alignment model.
-The two-halo term allows for different amplitudes for the alignment contribution of red and blue populations:
+The \gls{halo} model of IA \citep{schneider_halo_2010} is an alternative approach that builds on the halo model of galaxy clustering \citep{cooray_halo_2002}.
+In this model, all matter is assumed to reside in dark matter halos and the galaxy power spectrum is expressed as the sum of a one-halo term corresponding to the (small-scale) correlation of galaxies within a single dark matter halo, and a two-halo term corresponding to the (large-scale) correlation of galaxies in different halos.